Electrostat-Lab/AVR-Sandbox/HelloArrays/README.md

 ```

 > Remark:
-> The multi-dimensional arrays represent a pointer to some internal arrays each of which has the address of their first element cell and so,
+> The multi-dimensional arrays represent a buffer that is internally divided into large chunks (arrays), de-referencing will
-> a multi-dimensional array represents a pointer to another pointer which represents the address of the first element in the first array.
+> get you to the inner most value of those chunks as you go.

 ---------------